 The debate surrounding Meech Lake and its ensuing failure created a political backlash in Quebec.
 Disillusioned with mainstream federal parties, a coalition of Quebec Members of Parliament broke away from the Liberal and Conservative parties in 1990 to form the Bloc Quebecois.
 Led by former Conservative cabinet minister Lucien Bouchard, the party won 54 of Quebec's 75 seats in the 1993 federal election.
 Its mandate is to promote Quebec sovereignty and Quebec's interests in the House of Commons.

 As separatist sentiments increased in Quebec, Canada's first ministers negotiated a second package of proposed constitutional amendments in 1992.
 Known as the Charlottetown Accord, it was largely a second version of Meech Lake, expanded to include provisions for Senate reform, aboriginal self-government, and other issues that had contributed to the collapse of the first Accord.
 Wells supported the new Accord and promoted it across the country.
 Unlike Meech Lake, however, it had to be approved by the Canadian people in a national referendum instead of ratified by provincial legislatures.

-Although the Accord received a majority of votes in Newfoundland and Labrador, New Brunswick, Prince Edward Island, Ontario, and the Northwest Territories, it was opposed by the other provinces, particularly Quebec.
-A referendum was held on 26 October 1992 in which 54 per cent of voters rejected the Accord.
-Constitutional debate has not reopened since then, although the federal government passed the Québécois motion in 2006, recognizing the Québécois as a nation within Canada.
+This referendum was held on 26 October 1992.
+Although the Charlottetown Accord received a majority of votes in Newfoundland and Labrador, New Brunswick, Prince Edward Island, Ontario, and the Northwest Territories, it was opposed by the other provinces, particularly Quebec.
+In total, 54 per cent of voters across the country rejected the Accord.
+Constitutional debate has not reopened since then, although the federal government passed the Quebecois motion in 2006, recognizing Quebec as a nation within Canada.